Frequently Asked Questions

 Q: How do I get rid of Blanket Weed?

-A: Every year as soon as the sun comes out and the water temperature rises, all beginners and enthusiastic, water garden hobbyists alike, at some point will be confronted with a surge of green slime also known as Blanket Weed.
+A: As soon as the sun comes out every year and water temperatures rise, at some point all water garden hobbyists are confronted with an overwhelming amount of green slime around their pond plants, also known as Blanket Weed.

 Q: How do I get rid of Duckweed?

 A: Sadly, Duckweed is the curse of all garden ponds.
 It will invade your pond at the most inconvenient times, mostly when your pond plants are thriving and looking their best, with millions of small, floating leaves that spread out across the surface of the water faster than you may be able to manage.